 - Reasonable and logically related to the offense.10

-Other common conditions of summary probation can include that you:
+Common conditions of summary probation include that you:

-- Abstain from alcohol and/or drugs and attend a substance abuse program (in cases involving California DUI or certain California drug crimes),
+- Abstain from alcohol and/or drugs and attend a substance abuse program (such as in DUI or drug crime cases)

 California misdemeanor probation conditions often include counseling.